 In 2014 Glasgow hosted the Commonwealth Games.
 At the time, I was working in the city, so the games were unavoidable.
-Like other international sporting mega-events, they were also revealing of the processes of global capitalism.
+Like other major international sporting events, they were also revealing of the processes of global capitalism.
 This post presents some reflections on these issues.

-The games commenced in July, after months of interminable anticipatory hype, non-news coverage of some baton or other being shipped and helicoptered around the planet, and a run of gaffes and cock-ups of the sort that now come as standard with sporting mega-events.
+The games commenced in July, after months of anticipatory hype, daily non-news coverage of a baton being shipped and helicoptered around the planet, and a run of gaffes and cock-ups of the sort that now come as standard with sporting mega-events.
 The mainstream media were keen to focus on the competition rather than the surrounding controversies, but I found myself pulled in the opposite direction.
-The games themselves proved less interesting than the clunking apparatus of event management, urban change and media coverage that surrounded them.
+The games themselves proved less interesting than the apparatus of event management, urban change and media coverage that surrounded them.

 We would like to thank customers for their patience and understanding

 Take the ticketing fiasco.
-Official vendor Ticketmaster screwed up ticket sales for the 2012 London Olympics with an 11-day website shutdown.
+Official vendor Ticketmaster previously presided over an 11-day website shutdown when handling ticket sales for the 2012 London Olympics.
 So with the Glasgow games, the firm had a second chance, an opportunity to learn from mistakes made.
-But if you’re the sole provider of an in-demand commodity, it doesn’t matter how rubbish your delivery systems are, people will still sit around for days on end, clicking themselves into carpal tunnel syndrome, until they’re finally allowed to hand over the dosh.
+But if you’re the sole provider of an in-demand commodity, it doesn’t matter how poor your delivery systems are.
+People have no option but to sit there clicking themselves into carpal tunnel syndrome until the computer finally says yes.
 One person reportedly spent 31 hours in an online queue, a feat of endurance that surely deserves some sort of medal.

-Ticketmaster’s lazy dominance and technical ineptitude were thrown into sharp relief by the figure of the athlete, striving for excellence in a fiercely competitive field.
+Ticketmaster’s performance was thrown into sharp relief by the figure of the athlete, striving for excellence in a fiercely competitive field.
 By contrast, here was a company whose supposed mastery of tickets involved it being serially incapable of selling them.

 Regeneration and displacement

 Meanwhile, on the ground in Glasgow, away from podiums and pundits, grim realities were unfolding.
 To recognise this is not to dismiss the achievements of the athletes, or to devalue sport as a form of popular culture.
-Nor is it to suggest that there were no benefits from hosting the games.
+Nor is it to suggest that there were no benefits to the city and to Scotland from hosting the games.
 Rather it is to question the manner in which sporting events are increasingly being harnessed as drivers of unjust urban change.

 The Jaconelli family had been in their Dalmarnock home for over 30 years when the Glasgow 2014 organisers decided to knock it down to clear space for the athletes’ village.
 The family were served with a compulsory purchase order, offered compensation worth a third of the value of their property, and, when they refused, forcibly evicted in the middle of the night by the police.
 Such flagrant disregard for the lives of ordinary people is directly at odds with the principles of the Commonwealth Charter, such as human rights and respect for human dignity.